google-research/t5x/docs/usage/eval.md

 paths should contain all Gin files used or included in your experiment.

-You can can a look inside [`eval.gin`](https://github.com/google-research/t5x/tree/main/t5x/configs/runs/eval.gin) to see other useful parameters that it is possible to pass in, including dataset split, batch size, and random seed.
+You can have a look inside [`eval.gin`](https://github.com/google-research/t5x/tree/main/t5x/configs/runs/eval.gin) to see other useful parameters that it is possible to pass in, including dataset split, batch size, and random seed.